Why it’s Important to Control the White Balance Settings on Your Camera

-For RAW images, you can adjust white balance in programs such as Lightroom during post production.
-But, changing white balance prior to shooting will help you determine what you want your image to look like.
+For RAW images, you can adjust the white balance in programs such as Lightroom during post production.
+But, changing the white balance before shooting will help you determine what you want your image to look like.

 Manually Adjusting White Balance Using the Custom Setting

-A grey card is typically used when a mixed lighting situation is present during your session.
+A gray card is typically used when a mixed lighting situation is present during your session.
 This may be that you have a mixture of natural light and overhead lighting, in which case this helps to bring the natural and neutral color back to your images.

-Then you navigate to the “custom” setting of white balance as we discussed.
-It will guide you to choose an image, in which you select the one you took of your grey card.
-Press OK and the white balance will be set.
-If you change positions or move within the space you are shooting, you will need to readjust and photograph the card again.
+Then you navigate to the “custom” setting of white balance, as we discussed.
+It will guide you to choose an image, in which you select the one you took of your gray card.
+Press OK, and the white balance will be set.
+If you change positions or move within the space you are taking photos of; you will need to readjust and photograph the card again.

 Adjusting Color Temperature

-As the number on the scale increases, the temperature goes from blue, to cool blue, to warm yellow to completely yellow – this replicates the temperature slider you would use in Lightroom.
+As the number on the scale increases, the Kelvin value temperature goes from blue to a cool blue cast, and from warm yellow to completely yellow – this replicates the temperature slider you would use in Lightroom.
 Based on your style and vision for the image, you can change the temperature as you see fit.

 White balance is essentially the best way to control the color of your images within the camera.
 Depending on whether you want true, natural colors or want your images to be very cool or warm – you can adjust and change the settings as you see fit.